gharam37/rails-docker/README.md

 ## Usage

 This repo is meant to contain a generic Rails setup, *not* the particular application that you intend to build with it.
-To use this, either fork https://github.com/danwhitston/rails-docker to your new application repo on GitHub, git clone it, and start work, or git clone it, start work and set the remote to a new destination.
+To use this, either visit https://github.com/danwhitston/rails-docker and click 'Use this template', or git clone it, and start work, or git clone it, start work and set the remote to a new destination.
 Either way, you should rewrite this README to give instructions for working with your own application.

 To bring up a development instance of the Docker setup: